2019 Mountain West Conference Football Championship Game: Boise State

 Boise State clinched its spot in the Championship Game after its November 23 win over Utah State.
 This is Boise State's third consecutive and fourth overall appearance in the Championship Game.
 Boise State continues to represent the Mountain division for three consecutive MW Championship Games since the first game in 2013 and the first school to host the game for three years in a row.
 The Broncos compiled a 2–1 record in the game, winning in 2014 and in 2017.

 Hawaii

 Hawaii earned its spot after clinching the West Division title on November 23 with a win over San Diego State.
-This will be Hawaii's first appearance in the title game.
+This was Hawaii's first, and to date only, appearance in the title game.